Step 1: Planning a Proposal

 - Conduct a literature search for your topic or field of investigation.

-- Contemplate your hypothesis and proposal design relative to your research and the current literature.
+- Contemplate your hypotheses and proposal design relative to your research and the current literature.

 - Identify disciplinary expertise and professionals (internal/external colleagues) needed to successfully achieve your intended goals/objectives.